michellevit/Fennec-Animation/README.md

 #### npm run dev

-- Hot reloads on file changes.
+- Hot reloads on file changes
-- Includes dev-only code (warnings, slow paths).
+- Includes dev-only code (warnings, slow paths)
-- Fast rebuilds for dev feedback.
+- Fast rebuilds for dev feedback
-- Not optimized for speed or size.
+- Not optimized for speed or size

 #### npm run preview

-- Uses output of next build (optimized, minified, production-ready files).
+- Uses output of next build (optimized, minified, production-ready files)
-- No hot reloads.
+- No hot reloads
-- Exactly what will be deployed to production.
+- Exactly what will be deployed to production
-- Useful for realistic testing.
+- Useful for realistic testing

 ### npm run preview: Local vs Network: